07/20/2022 by Christine Morris

 Intermodal can be a very effective mode when it matches up with the right customers, but with the rapid growth of customers choosing intermodal logistics, we often hear a similar question from our shipping customers: “What should I expect during intermodal peak season?”
 So, let’s learn more about what peak season for intermodal is, how it may affect you, and what you can do to stay ahead.

 Peak shipping season refers to the time of year when freight volumes see an influx.
-For most modes, this falls in line with the time of year that retailers begin pushing inventory for back-to-school and the holiday season.
+For most modes, this falls in line with the time of year when retailers begin pushing inventory for back-to-school and the holiday season.
 During this time, shippers try to keep up with demand and manage inventories while fulfilling a high volume of orders, and motor carriers are busier than usual trying to deliver freight on time.

 Historically, the peak shipping season for intermodal logistics is around June to December.
 While June may seem a bit early, many shippers are rushing to get their goods through West Coast ports before June 30th, and rail is a popular way for shippers to transport their West Coast imports.
 According to the Alameda Corridor Transportation Authority, since 2006, the number of goods imported and then loaded into intermodal equipment through Los Angeles and Long Beach ports has grown 25 percent.